jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

-In this how-to article, I will tell you how to do a load balancer using Turn Server (Mysql support) as DNS Round Robin.
+In this guide, creating a load balancer using Turn Server (MySQL support) as DNS Round Robin will be explained.

 ![](https://raw.githubusercontent.com/wiki/ant-media/Ant-Media-Server/images/turn_dns_round_robin.png)